Corvimae/kaizo-ironmon-plus/README.md

 _(it's like ironmon but less annoying)_

 * 1\.
 Your party can only contain one Pokémon at all times, unless you need a second for forced doubles battles (Tate & Liza, etc).
-You can catch one additional Pokémon as an HM friend.
 Whenever you catch a new Pokémon, it is your new main and you must retire your old main unless you declare the new catch as your HM friend before looking at its summary.
     * 1.1\.
+Only one Pokémon may be caught per route.
+    * 1.2\.
+You can catch one additional Pokémon as an HM friend.
+        * 1.2.1\.
 HM Friend abilities like Pickup cannot be used.
-    * 1.2\.
-Only one Pokémon may be caught per route.
-    * 1.3\.
+        * 1.2.2\.
 You can replace your HM friend if it sucks at being an HM friend.
 * 2\.
 Healing moves and moves that cause status conditions with 100% accuracy cannot be used.
 * 3\.
 No 600+ BST Pokémon unless you evolve into it.
     * 3.1\.
 This means your starter can be a legendary if its BST is less than 600.